 iv) Weakness of the Kidneys leading to Toxins & Stagnation

 Traditional Chinese medicine considers that a weakness in circulation will indirectly cause stagnation in certain organs and meridians.
-Individuals who are affected by this type are prone to cancers such as bone, brain, testicular, prostate and bladder cancer.
+Individuals who are affected by this type are prone to stagnation, it can be part of symptoms of bone, brain, testicular, prostate and bladder cancer.
 They tend to experience the following signs and symptoms:

 - feeling of thirst (especially at night)

 - frequent urination (night and day) with blood

 - choose slow and gentle exercises (swimming, walking, paced bike riding, taiji, meditation, yoga)